-- (1) Educational institution administrators, faculty, support services personnel, preceptors, and students; - (2) staff at selected clinical facilities; - (3) faculty minutes for at least the previous three years; - (4) faculty and student handbooks; - (5) student records; - (6) policies and procedures; - (7) curriculum materials; - (8) a copy of the advanced nursing education program's budget; and - (9) affiliating agency contractual agreements. - (e) The nurse administrator of the advanced nursing education program or designated personnel shall take the survey team to the nursing educational facilities, including satellite program facilities, library facilities, and affiliating or clinical facilities. - (f) Upon completion of the survey, the nurse administrator shall correct any inaccurate statements contained in the survey report, limiting these comments to errors, unclear statements, or omissions. - (g) If an advanced nursing education program fails to meet requirements of the board within a designated period of time, the program shall be notified by the board's designee of the board's intent to deny reapproval.
-This notification shall be made pursuant to K.S.A.
-77-512, and amendments thereto, and shall inform the program of its right to a hearing pursuant to the Kansas administrative procedures act.

-History: (Authorized by and implementing K.S.A.
-65-1133; effective March 31, 2000; amended April 20, 2007.)
+- (e) The nurse administrator of the advanced nursing program or designated personnel shall take the survey_or site visit team to the nursing educational facilities, including satellite program facilities, library facilities, and affiliating or clinical facilities. - (f) Upon completion of the survey or site visit, the nurse administrator shall correct any inaccurate statements contained in the survey or site visit report, limiting these comments to errors, unclear statements, or omissions. - (g) If an advanced nursing program fails to meet requirements of the board within a designated period of time, the advanced nursing program shall be notified by the board's designee of the board's intent to deny reapproval.
+(Authorized by K.S.A.
+2023 Supp.
+74-1106; implementing K.S.A.
+65-1133; effective March 31, 2000; amended April 20, 2007; amended Feb.
+7, 2025.)